zarathemage/ruby/README.md

 # ruby software repository

-Take a look around, there might be something you like in there
+Take a look around, there might be something you like to hack in there